A big white house is covered in lights and decorations with snow, reminding you to take simple steps to deter break-ins when gone for the holidays

 The winter holidays are a prime time to get away — and unfortunately, they’re also a prime time for break-and-enters.
 Whether you’re trekking up to a cabin in the woods for a cozy family Christmas or heading back to your childhood home for Hanukkah, keep your own house safe and secure by following these simple steps:

-1. Make your home look lived-in.
+1. Make your home look lived in.
 Set automatic timers to turn on your indoor and outdoor lights in the evening and consider asking a neighbour to bring in your mail and newspaper each day.
-If it’s a white Christmas, you’ll also want to have someone shovel after each snowfall to make it look like you’re home and prevent any liability claims that could come up if someone slipped on your sidewalk.
+If it’s a white Christmas, have someone shovel after each snowfall to make it look like you’re home and prevent any liability claims that could come up if someone slipped on your sidewalk.

-2. Or better yet, go with the real deal and have someone you trust move in.
-If you can’t find a friend or relative who is willing to stay over while you’re away, ask someone to visit for a couple of hours each day.
+2. Better yet, have someone you trust house-sit.
+Ask a friend or relative to stay over while you’re away — or at least visit for a couple of hours each day.
 Leave them with your Netflix password and a pantry full of snacks in exchange for a promise to bring in the mail, shovel the sidewalk, scrape the ice off your vehicles, and check for signs of trouble.

 5. Turn up the tunes or TV.
-Potential burglars are less likely to break into a home if they can hear noise coming from inside.
-While leaving the TV or radio running 24/7 isn’t very energy efficient, consider setting a timer that runs each device for a few hours each day.
+Potential burglars are less likely to break into a home if they hear noises coming from inside.
+While leaving the TV or radio running 24/7 isn’t energy efficient, consider setting a timer that runs each device for a few hours each day.

-6. Don’t talk to strangers.
-Only share your travel plans with those you really trust — and we don’t mean your 485 closest friends on Facebook.
+6. Don’t share travel plans with strangers.
+Only share your travel plans with those you trust — and we don’t mean your 485 closest friends on Facebook.
 And if a police officer with a shiny gold tooth comes to your door and shows an interest in your holiday plans (à la Home Alone) check his credentials before telling him about your upcoming trip to Paris.

 If you’re planning to head out of town for the holidays, know that your home insurance policy likely has your fancy new gifts (and the rest of your stuff) covered.
 But if you have any questions or want to update your coverage at any time, be sure to talk to your group’s insurance broker.
 And before you go away this holiday season, take a little time to learn even more ways you can protect your home while you’re not there.